OpenPonk/xml-dom-visitor/README.md

 ## Usage - Typed values

-If you specify `XMLDOMTypedElement` as the target node during parsing, then you can retrieve values with a specific type.
+If you specify `XMLDOMTypedElement` as the parsing node, then you can retrieve values with a specific type.

 ```
 dom := (XMLDOMParser on: aStream)